RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-set-up-a-personal-statistics-page.md

 The statistics page allows users to view institutional statistics (those for the whole collection) and personal statistics (unique to the user).
 The institutional statistics page is managed by the in-house Specify team, so whilst you cannot edit the statistics, you can view them and the data records associated with them.
 This guide will descrive how to set-up the personal statistics page.

+## How to edit the personal statistics page

 Select the Personal tab in the Private section on the left hand side of the statistics page:

 ![personal page](https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/assets/8155743/40551baa-a5f2-4c3e-90d4-02cfcd736016)